teamtomo/teamtomo-site-archive/walkthroughs/EMPIAR-10164/tilt-series-to-tomograms.md

 #### Checking the results

-TODO: add some details for checking the results, how to open the tomogram and the .mod file together in 3dmod and checking that the beads were tracked properly
+In the `dynamo_alignments` folder there is a `.mod` file in a folder for each tilt-series.
+This model file can be opened with the tilt-series in `3dmod` to visually check that the beads have been detected and tracked appropriately.
+The `taSolution.log` file also contains useful information about the quality of the alignments.

 ---